jachermocilla/extra-course-materials/cmsc125/lab-handouts/scheduling/handout.md

 ## Learning Outcomes

-At the end of this session, the students should be able to:
+At the end of this laboratory session, the students should be able to:

 1. describe the different process scheduling algorithms; and
 2. implement a simulation of a process scheduling algorithm.